With superb craftsmanship, this pressure canner is built to last through decades of use.

 A 23-quart pressure cooker that doubles as a boiling-water canner for preserving jams, pickles, and salsa.

 Built to last with warp-resistant heavy-gauge aluminum.
 Works on regular as well as induction stovetops.
-Comes with canning and cooling rack as well as an instruction guide and recipe book.
+Comes with a canning and cooling rack as well as an instruction guide and recipe book.
 Great for traditionalists.
-Pressure dial is easy to read.

 The rubber gasket and emergency plug may need to be replaced after a few years of heavy use.